rssh/dotty-cps-async/docs/MonadsInteroperability.rst

    /**
     * called by the source, which accept callback.
-    * source is called immediatly in adoptCallbackStyle **/ def adoptCallbackStyle[A](source: (Try[A] => Unit) => Unit): F[A]
+    * source is called immediately in adoptCallbackStyle **/ def adoptCallbackStyle[A](source: (Try[A] => Unit) => Unit): F[A]